 Over the last two years, Natural Language Processing has been shaken by the release of large pre-trained language models based on self-attention, like BERT [4].
-Ranking models based on BERT are currently state-of-the-art for adhoc IR. and rank first on leaderboards3 of the MSMARCO passage and document (re-)ranking tasks by a large margin [10], as well as on more standard IR datasets such as Robust04 [3,9,11].
-They have excelled where previous neural models had been struggling so far [15].
-It is thus interesting to understand better what is happening inside those models during ranking, and what phenomena are captured.
-Some works have been conducted in this direction [2, 12], but focused on whether IR axioms are respected - or not - by neural and transformer-based models.
+Ranking models based on BERT are currently state-of-the-art in adhoc IR, ranking first on leaderboards1 of the MSMARCO passage and document (re-)ranking tasks by a large margin [11], as well as on more standard IR datasets such as Robust04 [3,10,12].
+It is thus interesting to understand better what is happening inside those models, and what phenomena are captured.
+Some works have been conducted in this direction [2,13], but focused on whether IR axioms are respected - or not - by neural and transformer-based models.
 In [2], BERT has been shown to not fully respect axioms that have proved to be important for standard IR models, such as the axiom stating that words occurring in more documents are less important (IDF effect).
-Instead of investigating whether these models behave like standard ones, in this paper, we make a step towards understanding how they manage to improve over traditional models through their specific matching process.
+[9] extended the diagnosis to properties like word order or fluency.
+Instead of investigating whether these models behave like standard ones, we make a step towards understanding how they manage to improve over traditional models through their specific matching process.